Nissan sees profit dip as sales fall, offsetting cost cuts

 - What might be behind the latest twist on Amazon's HQ2(s) | Jon Talton

-Chief Financial Officer Hiroshi Karube said Nissan’s quarterly vehicle sales fell in North America and Europe but rose in China, while they held relatively steady in Japan, compared to last year.
+The company’s chief financial officer, Hiroshi Karube, said Nissan’s quarterly vehicle sales fell in North America and Europe, but rose in China, while they held relatively steady in Japan, compared to last year.

+He told reporters Nissan was working hard to restore profitability in the key U.S. market.
+The rising cost of raw materials also eroded earnings, he said.

+Tariffs on steel, aluminum and other raw materials announced by President Donald Trump have had some negative effect, but they were only a small part of the overall rising cost of raw materials, which dented profitability, Karube said.